FlorianDussault/LazySql/README.md

 LazySql is a micro ORM to simplify the interfacing between an application and a Sql Server Database.

+Welcome to our C# micro ORM, the ultimate tool for time-traveling data wizards!
+Are you tired of sifting through ancient databases and struggling to make sense of outdated schemas?
+Fear not, for our micro ORM is here to save the day.

+With our tool, you can easily access and manage data from any era, whether it's the industrial revolution or the digital age.
+Simply send out a query with our intuitive syntax and watch as your data is automatically mapped to objects like magic.
+And when it comes to transactions, our micro ORM has got you covered – just snap your fingers (figuratively speaking, of course) and watch as changes are seamlessly saved to the database.

+So why wait?
+Start your journey through the annals of history with our trusty micro ORM by your side!

 # Whats new in 2.2.0-preview?

 * Support of Schemas